Sigurre/Kickstart/Module_1/1.2_GIT/README.md

 * Rebase the second branch onto your personal branch, then merge it in to your personal branch

 NOTE: Rebasing can be a little hard to wrap your head around, even though it's deceptively simple.
 Consider requesting my review via a PR on the second branch to help explain things if you're at all confused.

+# TASK 4

+There are. afew file types associated with Git that you'll come across.
+Take some time to read up on what the `.gitignore`, `.gitconfig`, and `.gitattributes`are for.

 # Resources